-Medicare Supplement, sometimes called Medigap, is a health insurance plan that will complement your original Medicare.
-In other words, Medicare Supplement helps fill the gaps for Medicare parts A and B by providing financial help for deductibles, out-of-pocket costs and coinsurance.
+Medicare Supplement, sometimes called Medigap, is a health insurance plan that complements Original Medicare.
+In other words, Medicare Supplement helps fill the gaps for Medicare Parts A and B by providing financial help for deductibles, out-of-pocket costs and coinsurance.

-Medigap plans are organized by different letters: plans A, B, C, D, F, G, K, L, M and N. Each plan will provide different benefits and will pay for different parts of your original Medicare.
-However, all the policies will vary in monthly premiums and thus the best Medicare supplement plan for you will be the right balance of cost and coverage.
+Medigap plans are organized by different letters: Plans A, B, C, D, F, G, K, L, M and N. Each plan provides different benefits and pays for different parts of Original Medicare.
+However, all of the policies vary in monthly premiums, and thus the best Medicare supplement plan for you should offer the right balance of cost and coverage.

 Medigap policies are offered through private health insurance companies, such as Kaiser Permanente or UnitedHealthcare.
 However, there's no difference in coverage between the plans offered by the companies.
-For example, Plan K through Kaiser Permanente will be the same Plan K that is offered by UHC.
+For example, Plan K from Kaiser Permanente is the same Plan K offered by UHC.

 Should I choose Medicare Advantage or Medicare Supplement?

-The decision of whether to choose Medicare Advantage or Medicare Supplement will depend on your budget, health care needs and how much effort you want to put into finding your Medicare coverage.
+The decision of whether to choose Medicare Advantage or Medicare Supplement depends on your budget, health care needs and how much effort you want to put into finding Medicare coverage.

 From a cost perspective, Medicare Supplement is best for someone who does not want to deal with tracking deductibles, copays or out-of-pocket maximums.
 Medicare Advantage has many of these costs built into each plan and thus requires a hands-on approach with your Medicare health insurance policy.

 Finally, on a similar note, Medicare Advantage has restrictive provider networks.
-Therefore, if you prefer the ability to freely choose a doctor or require a specialist, then Medicare Supplement will be the best option.
+Therefore, if you prefer the ability to freely choose a doctor or require a specialist, then Medicare Supplement is the best option.